phulchand1023/farm-navigator/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request
+4. Commit your changes (`git commit -m 'Add some amazing feature'`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
+6. Open a Pull Request

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support

 For support and questions, please open an issue in the repository.

+## Acknowledgments

+- NASA POWER API for satellite data
+- Cloudflare for hosting infrastructure
+- TensorFlow team for ML models
+- React and Vite communities

 ---

+**Built with ❤️ for farmers worldwide**